eneko/eneko.github.io/projects/99-swift-problems/index.md

 _Hint:_ Use the solution to problem [P20](#p20)

 ### <a name="p24"/>[P24](#p24) (\*) Lotto: Draw N different random numbers from the set 1..M.
+Return a linked list with the _lotto_ numbers.

 Example:

 ~~~swift